navya0247/BridgeLabz-Training/README.md

 9.Program to find volume of cylinder
 10.Program to find perimeter of rectangle

-I have also learnt about the architecture of csharp and functionalties.
+In addition, I learned about the architecture of Csharp and its functionalities.
-Intallation of dotnet and how to run code by using notepad++
+I also learned the installation of .NET and how to run Csharp code using Notepad++.